Celebs Who Secretly Went To Rehab

 One Direction was every teenage girl's dream, but life was no fairytale for the members of the famous boy band.
 In a 2019 interview with Men's Health Australia, Liam Payne opened up about struggling with fame and turning to alcohol to help with the "toxic" pressure of his work.
 "It's almost like putting the Disney costume on before you step up on stage and underneath the Disney costume I was pissed quite a lot of the time because there was no other way to get your head around what was going on," he shared.

-Following backlash from One Direction fans who criticized him for speaking ill of his former bandmates in 2023, Payne decided to seek professional help.
+Following backlash from One Direction fans who criticized Payne for speaking ill of his former bandmates on the "Impaulsive" podcast in 2023, the singer decided to seek professional help.
 In July 2023, Payne revealed he went to a rehab treatment facility for almost 100 days.
 "I just needed to take a little bit of time out for myself actually because I kind of became somebody who I didn't really recognize anymore.
 And I'm sure you guys didn't either," he said in his YouTube video.

 Outside of opioids, Panettiere also found solace in alcohol, resulting in her years-long struggle with alcoholism.
 "Some people work out.
-I wish that was my coping mechanism.
+I wish that was my coping mechanism," she said.
 "Alcohol might make you feel better in that moment, but it makes you feel so much worse the next day, and then you do it all over again," she told Women's Health in March 2023.

 Eventually, Panettiere decided she needed help.
 In 2015, while filming the fourth season of "Nashville," the actor checked herself into rehab.
 "I was the one who put myself in the first treatment center.
 I was drowning," she admitted to the outlet.